adilanwerawan/nytimetest/README.md

 # Nytimetest-repo

 **About The Project**
-This is an NYTimes most popular articles app iOS repo.
+This is the NYTimes most popular articles app iOS repo.

 **It uses :**